vonneudeck/wally-wiki/Linux-install.md

 ## 3. Download the Wally binary and run it

-Download the latest "Linux 64" version from the [release page](https://github.com/zsa/wally/releases), make it executable (`chmod +x wally`) and execute it.
+Download the [latest linux version available from here](https://configure.ergodox-ez.com/wally/linux), make it executable (`chmod +x wally`) and execute it.

 Ran into an issue while following this guide?
 Feel free to [contact us](mailto:contact@ergodox-ez.com) and we'll help!